bdmc/randstrad-movehq/Docs/Setup.md

 an external server and Apache2, which would be used for production.

+*NOTE: Drupal seems to keep replacing the root README.md file with its own content.
+For that reason, I will place a copy of the original README.md [here](Docs/README.md).*

 #### The steps used to create this project from the initial Git repositiory are as follows: